Healthy tacos are possible! Yogurt chipotle crema and pickled onions make this easy Fish Taco recipe a repeat. All that in 30 minutes!

 - scrambled eggs, jalapeño, cheese taco

-- shrimp, black beans, charred tomato salsa taco
+- shrimp, black beans, charred pineapple salsa taco

 - mushroom, grilled poblano, guacamole taco

 Or the one I return to…over and over.

 Fish + cabbage + tortilla = fish taco